March 23, 1993 - Beiteddine, Lebanon

 The making of an elaborate floor mosaic required teamwork.
 Calcis coctor was in charge of preparing the mortar, the quality of which was key to ensure the duration of the mosaic.
 Pavimentarius prepared the floor by laying the lower layers of the mosaic.
 Tessellarius made the simple parts of the mosaic such as geometric frames.
 Pictor musivarius executed the most elaborate sections based on drawings made by Pictor imaginarius.
 These last two activities were often combined.
 In this mosaic the geometric pattern which includes some optical effects (similar to those at Thysdrus), is very elaborate and well executed and it is possible it was made by the same craftsman who worked at depicting the four beasts.

-The decoration of these two fine geometric mosaics is based on the depiction of small pink flowers, a feature which can be noticed also in a mosaic at Diocaesarea (Zippori), an important Roman town in Galilee.
+The decoration of these two fine geometric mosaics is based on the depiction of small pink flowers, a feature which can be noticed also at Tyre and at Diocaesarea (Zippori), an important Roman town in Galilee.
 Perhaps teams of skilled mosaic makers travelled in the region and disseminated techniques and patterns which influenced the local craftsmen.

 Small fragments of floor mosaics depicting animals